Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 At Children’s Minnesota, we know that having a child with a brain or nervous system disorder can be stressful for the whole family.
 That’s why we make it our mission to provide expert care that’s efficient and coordinated at the same time.

 For your convenience, our neuroscience programs are mainly concentrated on our Minneapolis campus.
-Here you’ll find our inpatient unit, neurosurgery suite, neonatal neuro-intensive care unit, sleep lab and outpatient clinics.
+Here you’ll find our inpatient unit, neurosurgery suiteneonatal neuro-intensive care unitsleep lab and outpatient clinics.
 Plus plenty of little extras — smiles, hallway trikes, furry monkeys on stethoscopes — that show kids we’re here for them.

-Arriving at Children’s neuroscience program
+Arriving at Children’s Minnesota neuroscience program

-There are all kinds of ways kids come into Children’s neuroscience program.
+There are all kinds of ways kids come into Children’s Minnesota neuroscience program.
 A few of the most common ones:

 • At birth.
 Babies who are born early or are at-risk for brain injury may be transferred to the neonatal neuro-intensive care unit.
 Depending on where your baby is born, you may arrive by ambulance, helicopter or plane.